complyue/cod-project/design/MemoryRegionAndRegionalTypes.md

      - Must use region-aware constructor with `memory_region&` passed as first parameter
      - All allocations must go through provided `memory_region&`

-3. Lifetime Rules:
+### 3. Lifetime Rules

+Regional types have strict lifetime management requirements:

-   - Copy and move construction and assignment are prohibited for regional types (though allowed for bits types)
+   - Copy and move construction/assignment are prohibited for regional types (allowed for bits types)
    - Individual destruction is prohibited for both bits types and regional types
      - Individual objects cannot be destroyed
    - Destruction occurs atomically at region level: